Interview with Kim Halsey

 As a result of creating a working relationship with me, you can expect a number of things to happen:

 And that's just the tip of the iceberg!
-There is some truth to the saying, "Do what you love, and the money will follow."
-What you're regularly getting with me is a series of "Aha" moments!
+What you're regularly getting with us is a series of "Aha" moments!
 Your recovery will move twice as fast in half the time it would take on your own or in a leaderless support group.

 How quickly can I expect results?